gavD/walls-clojuring-in/README.md

 Walls Clojuring In
 ==================

-A simple dungeon crawler implemented in JavaScript.
+A simple dungeon crawler implemented in Clojure.

 Objective
 ---------